andreaspeters/openBCM/README.md

 ## Important

+- With this fork I will change the versioning to semver.
-- With OpenBCM 1.9 I will updated the User DB.
+- With OpenBCM 1.9.0 I will updated the User DB.
 Please create a Backup of you current OpenBCM installation.
 - This fork supports only Linux
 - I've removed weatherstation supports.
 Since it's already very old.